jeffboody/libvkk/readme.md

 See the _Renderer_ section for rules on sharing the pipeline layout between renderers.

+See the _Shaders_ section for guidelines on choosing a strategy for selecting the set and binding indexes.

 Graphics Pipeline
 =================

-Graphics pipeline objects may be created by the app which encapsulates the graphics state required for rendering.
+Graphics pipeline objects may be created by the app which describes the graphics state required for rendering.
 Graphics state may be swapped during rendering by simply binding a new graphics pipeline object.
 Graphics pipelines are interchangeable when the pipeline layout and the